 Exchange students do not apply through the University Admissions in Sweden website.

-The application has to include your transcript of records, and a list of the courses that are not included in the trancrips, but that you will be enrolled in before your exchange studies.
+The application has to include your transcript of records, and a list of the courses that are not included in the transcripts, but that you will be enrolled in before your exchange studies.

-In Biology you normally take one course at a time.
+In biology you normally take one course at a time.
 The courses are full-time courses and include lectures, seminars, visits, field-trips and/or laboratory sessions.
 The courses are usually of 15 ECTS credits and last for one period.
 The academic year are divided into 4 periods.
 Two per term.
-Find a time-periods' list including all our courses here.

 You will find information about how to apply for housing, Swedish language courses, and mentor and orientation programs on-line by using the link to the application form.
 Note that the form is only available during the application periods.